 Saudi Vision 2030 is an initiative whose objectives include lowering the country's rate of unemployment from 11.6 percent to 7 percent, increasing SME contribution to GDP from 20 percent to 35 percent and increasing women's participation in the workforce from 22 percent to 30 percent, according to the project's website.

 The paper also cited Krishan Kohli, Research Associate for Research and Consulting at 6Wresearch, as saying: "In Saudi Arabia, Central region registered maximum deployment of intrusion detection systems on the back of increasing infrastructural development activities, especially in the commercial and industrial verticals."

 He added: "Further, industrial and government and transportation verticals accounted for highest revenue share followed by commercial offices, residential, and others.
 Over the next six years, the government and residential verticals are forecast to grow at a higher CAGR during 2017-23."

-Some of the major companies listed in the report include Alhamrani Universal Company, Arecont Vision, Azad Tech, Bosch Security System, Honeywell International, Interlogix, OPTEX, Pelco, Siemens and Tyco Electronics Saudi Arabia Limited.
+Some of the major companies listed in the report include Alhamrani Universal Company, Arecont Vision, Azad Tech, Bosch Security System, Honeywell International, Interlogix, OPTEX, Pelco, Siemens, and Tyco Electronics Saudi Arabia Limited.

 One of those companies, OPTEX, cited compliance as a driver as well.
 "As an intrusion detection manufacturer, we see the greatest impact of regulation in Saudi Arabia.
 The HCIS regulation requires a minimum level of security systems depending on the type of building.
-In building types 4 and 5 - government buildings, utilities and critical infrastructure - perimeter protection and intrusion detection systems have to be installed," said Gaurav Mahajan, Divisional Manager for Middle East at OPTEX, in a separate interview.
+In building types 4 and 5 - government buildings, utilities, and critical infrastructure - perimeter protection and intrusion detection systems have to be installed," said Gaurav Mahajan, Divisional Manager for the Middle East at OPTEX, in a separate interview.